Skip to main content

 }

-Specify <file_name> — the name of the Terraform state file in the object storage container.
+Specify <file_name> — the name of the Terraform state file in the S3 bucket.

-3. Create a secret.backend.tfvars file and add sensitive information to it that is required for authorization in the object store:
+3. Create a secret.backend.tfvars file and add to it the sensitive information that is required for authorization in S3:

 access_key = "<access_key>"